xrigau/poor-mans-iot-led-strip/README.md

 This is a quick and dirty implementation of a remote-controlled LED strip, using:
  * Puck.js as a BLE button to toggle between LED effects (other Espruino devices may also work).
- * Raspberry Pi Zero W as the receiver of the commands.
+ * Raspberry Pi Zero W as the receiver of the commands (other Raspberry Pi models with BLE capabilities may also work).
 The RPi runs the hyperion (ambilight software) to control the LED strip.
- * WS2801 LED strip connected to the Rpi Zero W to display the effects.
+ * WS2801 LED strip connected to the Rpi Zero W to display the effects (any LEDs supported by hyperion will work).

 ## Communication